 Medicare Part D Cost

-Medicare Part D costs have two costs.
+Medicare Part D costs include two things.
 First there is a monthly premium that you will pay for the insurance itself.
 Then there is cost-sharing that you will pay at the pharmacy for your medications.
+That cost-sharing my include some deductible spending if your Part D plan has a deductible.

 Medicare Part D Monthly Premiums